What is the Santo Daime?

 Some of these centers are very “new age” and engage in all types of commercialized energy healing, and.
 Many people regard these centers to be a total heresy and an absolute departure from the essence of the Santo Daime religion.

-These centers are sometimes compared to “Charasmatic Christianity” or “Pentacostalism”, given that attendees of the centers will behave much like the Christians who will throw up their arms in ecstasy, start speaking in tongues, burst crying into tears in the ceremony, and more other miscellaneous theatrical scenes.
-Some people believe these all to be authentic phenomena, while other people completely deny the authenticity of this and believe it is all a big charade where someone in an open and sensitive state from drinking ayahuasca will have some egotistic reaction.
+These centers will involve people who will throw up their arms in ecstasy, start speaking in tongues, burst crying into tears in the ceremony, and more other miscellaneous theatrical scenes.
+Some people believe these all to be authentic phenomena, while other people completely deny the authenticity of this and believe it is all a big charade.

 There are many stories about how people at these new age centers will claim to “incorporate” Mestre Irineu in the work and proceed to “channel him” to address the crowd and give a lecture to the attendees of the work.